Mexico is a lot in the media, specially when it comes to the drug war and the crimes committed during the latest crackdown by the Mexican government.

 "Unequivocally, yes,” said Peter Greenberg, well-known travel expert and Travel Editor for CBS’s “The Early Show” in an interview with ConsumerAffairs."
 [April 2013 - source]

-It is important that readers understand that the violence you hear of in Mexico-USA border towns and cities is not at all representative of what happens in the rest of Mexico, especially tourist destinations like Puerto Vallarta, Cabo San Lucas or Cancun, and that the main area in conflict is some 1200 and 700 miles away (Tijuana, Ciudad Juárez and Laredo).
+It is important that readers understand that the violence you might hear of in Mexico-USA border towns and cities is not at all representative of what happens in the rest of Mexico, especially tourist destinations like Puerto Vallarta, Cabo San Lucas or Cancun, and that the main area in conflict is some 1200 and 700 miles away (Tijuana, Ciudad Juárez and Laredo).
+It's like thinking all of the US is as violent and dangerous as Detroit, Washington DC or New Orleans.

 Puerto Vallarta's Tourism Board hired a leading global investigative and security firm, Thomas Dale and Associates, in 2011 to review safety levels in the city, this year the company followed up with an updated 2012 report.